-Being the thoughtful planner that I am, I've done lots of research over the last month to make sure that I'll not only be safe and comfortable, but will have as much fun as I possibly can at these events.
+Having more than a few music festivals under my belt at this point, I've done tons and tons of research on how to stay safe and comfortable, while having as much fun as you possibly can at these events.
 I've compiled it all, and am thrilled to get to share with you some of the best tips and suggestions for enjoying an outdoor music festival.

 At the end of this post, be sure to comment -- especially if you have experience with these sort of concerts -- and give some good advice to your fellow CF gals.
 We're a community here, so don't hold back if you have an awesome story or some good advice to share!

 7 Packing Tips and Considerations for Outdoor Music Festivals

 1. Be prepared for all kinds of weather.